drwpow/vite-plugin-bundlesize/README.md

     plugins: [
 +     bundlesize(),
     ],
++   build: {
++     sourcemap: 'hidden',
++   },
   });
 ```

-Now whenever you run `vite build`, a `bundlemeta.json` file will be created.
+Now whenever you run `npx vite build`, a `bundlemeta.json` file will be created.
 It’s recommended to add this to `.gitignore` as most people don’t need to track this.
 This is created only so you can inspect your bundle without having to do a fresh build each time.

 ### Visualizing your bundle